 For those readers of this blog who have little contact with education, I should point out that 27-34% is highly abnormal.
 The true figure should be about 8-12%, even accounting for a slight general up-skilling in students when balanced against the current state of secondary education.

 In the old days before about 1996, back when ‘a first was a first’, if you had generally high-quality recruitment onto a degree, and had the usual moderate drop-out from the course at the end of the first-year, then at the end of a three-year degree you should expect no more than about four first-class degrees.
 That would be in a final-year class of around 40 students.
-8 to 10% getting firsts is about right, and reflects the essentially fixed distribution of such abilities in the degree-capable population.
+8 to 10% of students getting firsts is about right, and reflects the essentially fixed distribution of such abilities in the degree-capable population.

 It used to be casually assumed that it was just duffers such as Wolverhampton University that had this grade-inflation problem.
 But the curious uniformity of the rises is now fully revealed, across everyone from Wolverhampton all the way up to Durham.
 This suggests to me that it’s not only some occasional institutional laxity or management-driven rankings-pressure on lecturers that’s at the root of the problem.
 The Office for Students finds a big chunk of this widespread rise to be simply “unexplained”, despite their casting around for suggestions from those on the ground.